Drug driver smashed into car after getting distracted

-A TIPPER van driver was found with cannabis in his system after he smashed into a woman's car.
+A VAN driver was found with cannabis in his system after he smashed into a woman’s car in Great Bentley.

-Paul Clarke failed to spot a queue of parked cars as he travelled along Thorrington Road, Great Bentley, in April.
+Paul Clarke failed to spot a queue of stationary cars as he travelled along Thorrington Road in April.

-Police attended the crash and found Clarke had an illegal level of delta-9-tetrahydrocannabinol in his system - a cannabis derivative.
+Police found Clarke had an illegal level of a cannabis derivative in his system.

 Clarke, 29, had smoked the drug some 12 hours before in order to help him sleep.